 Trying for a baby?
-Better set your alarm, because morning sex produces more babies
+Better set your alarm, because morning sex could produce more babies

 Is a baby part of your 2020 plans?